rjsears/Pool_Fill_Control/README.md

 - Cleaned up the code in the web interface.
 Still more to do here.

 <br>

+V3.4.6 (2018-09-23)
+- Rewrote all notification functions including logging, debug, sms, email, and pushbullet. (notifications.py)
+- Integrated InfluxDB for reading and writing various temperature, power and pH/Orp data points.
+- Added ability to toggle automatic pool fill function via the web interface.
+- Added pool pH and ORP graphs to bottom of web interface via Grafana and InfluxDB.
+- Continued code cleanup as I learn more about python and better ways of doing things!

 Based on the following hardware: